ArnaudWeyts/Shillanator/README.md

 ##Extra information

-This repo is optmized for usage with Travis-ci, take a look at the build scripts in the src/ folder if you wanna replicate this setup.
+This repo is optmized for usage with Travis-CI, take a look at the build scripts in the src/ folder if you wanna replicate this setup.